Current Legislative Updates and Board Legislative Positions as of March 1, 2024

 AB 1928 (Sanchez) Worker classification: employees and independent contractors.

 Summary: Current law, as established in the case of Dynamex Operations W. v.
 Superior Court (2018) 4 Cal.5th 903 (Dynamex), creates a presumption that a worker who performs services for a hirer is an employee for purposes of claims for wages and benefits arising under wage orders issued by the Industrial Welfare Commission.
-Current law requires a 3-part test, commonly known as the “ABC” test, to determine if workers are employees or independent contractors for those purposes.
-This bill would repeal the above-described provisions that codify the ABC test.
+Current law requires a 3–part test, commonly known as the “ABC” test, to determine if workers are employees or independent contractors for those purposes.
+Current law establishes that, for purposes of the Labor Code, the Unemployment Insurance Code, and the wage orders of the Industrial Welfare Commission, a person providing labor or services for remuneration is considered an employee rather than an independent contractor unless the hiring entity demonstrates that the person is free from the control and direction of the hiring entity in connection with the performance of the work, the person performs work that is outside the usual course of the hiring entity’s business, and the person is customarily engaged in an independently established trade, occupation, or business.
+This test is known as the “ABC” test, as described above.
+This bill would repeal the above–described provisions that codify the ABC test.
 The bill would declare that its purpose is to suspend and nullify the California Supreme Court’s decision in Dynamex and provide that this decision does not apply for purposes of California law.

 Position: Watch